sidbanerjee001/sidbanerjee.me/src/NotesMD/fermat-primality.md

 ---
 # Motivation

 Prime numbers are incredibly important for a lot of things in math: factoring, p-groups, modular arithmetic, etc. Many fields in computer science build upon these principles by applying them to areas like [security](https://crypto.stackexchange.com/questions/20867/why-are-primes-important-for-encryption) and [cryptography](https://en.wikipedia.org/wiki/RSA_cryptosystem).
-Naturally, we'll find it important to check whether a number is prime.
+Naturally, we find it important to check whether a number is prime.

 The naive algorithm for "primality testing" involves checking whether every number up to $n-1$ divides $n$ (trial division).
 This algorithm appears to operate in linear time (perhaps faster if we only check numbers up to $\sqrt{n}$), but it actually *doesn't* have a polynomial time complexity.
 Formally speaking, time complexity is measured with respect to the size of the input, and in this case, $n$ is the *value* of the input.
 Since it takes $\log{n}$ bits to represent the number $n$, our time complexity is actually